NorSC/supervisor-search/_supervisors/bing-zhai-1.md

   5. <https://research.ibm.com/blog/what-is-federated-learning>

-  ### **IDEA-FAST Fatigue and Sleep Monitoring Using Wearable Devices (Data Science Project)**

-  The IDEA-FAST project is a 5½-year IMI2 project under Call H2020-JTI-IMI2-2018-15-two-stage – digital endpoints in neurodegenerative and immune-mediated diseases (total budget €42 Million) that starts in November 2019, run by a consortium of 46 partners across 15 countries in Europe .
-It aims to identify digital endpoints that provide a reliable, objective and sensitive evaluation of activities of daily life (ADL), disability and health-related quality of life (HRQoL) for the following neurodegenerative diseases (NDD): Parkinson’s Disease (PD), Huntington’s Disease (HD) and the following immune-mediated inflammatory diseases (IMID): Rheumatoid Arthritis (RA), Systemic Lupus Erythematosus (SLE), Primary Sjögren’s Syndrome (PSS), and Inflammatory Bowel Disease (IBD).
-In this project, you will work on building a machine learning/deep learning model to monitor fatigue and sleep based on sensor signals in the context of physical activities.
-You will also have the opportunity to work with world-leading data scientists from Janssens Pharmaceuticals (Johnson & Johnson), Pfizer and VTT

-  More details please see: [](https://idea-fast.eu/project-overview/)<https://idea-fast.eu/project-overview/>
+  I can also supervise other projects that may be of interest to you:

+  Acoustic event detection

+  Emotion recognition in audio

+  human movement generation

+  Human activity recognition

+  Object detection and recognition
 additional_details_msc: >-
   I’m keen to supervise projects that you are passionate about.
 If you’ve got an idea and looks like I’ve got relevant experience and interests, then get in touch.

   My research interests are machine learning and its various applications, such as behaviour analysis, wearable, and ubiquitous computing, etc. I am interested in developing practical artificial intelligence tools to solve the challenges of real-world applications.
-In essence, it is to model the practical problems using mathematical languages and develop machine learning algorithms for the optimal solution, bridging the gap between signal/data and human-understandable knowledge.

   ### **Sleep Stage Classification using Wearable Sensing Data**